StanfordBDHG/MyHeartCounts-Firebase/docs/data-routing.md

 **Firestore (uncompressed FHIR documents):** everything the in-app dashboard displays, plus everything a Cloud Function reads or triggers on.
 The dashboard reads all its metrics directly from Firestore.
 **Storage bucket (zstd-compressed):** everything else, plus the 10-year historical backfill of all types.

+We should only store in Firestore the computed metrics in its endform.

+What is the aggregation window or filter function to get from raw sample to computed metric stored in firestore

+Conflict resolution metrics

+Single source of truth for data goal definiton

+iOS has to define how data should look for HK Records

+One Contract

+Clinical Records?

+Versioning is important

+Enforcement of Versions in bucket (/v2, /v3 etc)

 ## 1. Firestore

 | Data | Collections | Reason |